BrooksBellInc/charles_schwab_optimizely/README.md

 ### Notes
 - For this exercise you can use Optimizely's visual editor or the code editor.
 If you use the code editor, you'll need to use polling for any JavaScript changes.
 Refer to the documentation here: https://docs.developers.optimizely.com/web/docs/utilities for how to use Optimizely's waitForElement function.
+- Optimizely recommends adding click tracking by saving the URL as a Page within Optimizely, then going to the implementation tab on the left, clicking "events" in the top nav, and creating the click event from that screen.
+For the purposes of this exercise, you can create the click event using this method OR within the visual editor for variation A of your experiment.